DavidGeeraerts/module_system_SysPrep/README.md

 #### Instructions

+Flash drive friendly

 - Manually run module_system_SysPrep with administrative privilege
+	- Pass any parameters in order, each subsequent parameter is dependent on the previous parameter being passed.
+	- meaning, if you want PARAMETER6, you have to pass all the parametrs 1-5
-- First run will configure the local administrator and log out current user, which should be the unattend.xml user.
+- First run will configure the local administrator and log out current user, which should be the unattend.xml first logon user.
 - Log in with local Administrator account --no password
 - CleanMgr will prompt if SAGE 100 is not set
 - Final Reboot will reboot and auto-login Administrator